lekshmisarma/CODTECH-Task1/README.md

 - Numpy: Used for data manipulation and analysis.
 - Matplotlib: Used for data viualizations.
 - Seaborn: Used for statistical data viualizations.
+- Google Collab: For interactive coding and visualization in Python

 ### Analysis